lunarmodules/Penlight/docs/manual/06-data.md

         end
     end

 `data.read` tries to be clever when given data; by default it expects a first line of column names, unless any of them are numbers.
-It tries to deduce the column delimiter by looking at the firstline.
+It tries to deduce the column delimiter by looking at the first line.
 Sometimes it guesses wrong; these things can be specified explicitly.
 The second optional parameter is an options table: can override `delim` (a string pattern), `fieldnames` (a list or comma-separated string), specify `no_convert` (default is to convert), numfields (indices of columns known to be numbers, as a list) and `thousands_dot` (when the thousands separator in Excel CSV is '.')

 A very powerful feature is a way to execute SQL-like queries on such data: